-The City Council (Council) adopted cannabis-related regulations at its meeting on June 16, 2021.
+The proposed amendment would modify the adopted cannabis-related regulations that Council initially approved at its meeting on June 16, 2021.
 The adopted ordinance provides distance requirements for cannabis-related businesses from sensitive uses as designated by state law.
 Generally, this includes schools, daycare centers, and youth-related centers.
 Given existing development patterns in the City, the Council exempted said distance requirements from specific locations, such as downtown, the Library, Fairgrounds, and four parks and/or community centers.
 Staff is proposing that Lions Town & Country Community Park (LTCCP) be added to said list, expanding potential sites for cannabis activities.
 In short, the text amendment proposes to amend Section 6-5.33(D)(2) of the Madera Municipal Code (MMC) by adding LTCCP as a use not subject to the 600-foot buffer distance requirement.